leangjia/blender_docs/trunk/blender_docs/manual/render/cycles/render_settings/sampling.rst

    Seed value for integrator to get different noise patterns.

    Animate Seed (clock icon)
-      This button, which can be found on the right side of the *Seed* value, can be used to give different seed values.
-It is a good idea to enable this when making animation because in the real world each frame has a different noise pattern.
+      Changes the seed for each frame.
+It is a good idea to enable this when making animations because in the real world each frame has a different noise pattern.

 Pattern
    Random sampling pattern used by the integrator.